The HyperDev Manifesto: Ship Production Code in Hours, Not Quarters

 We shipped it in 36 hours.
 Complete, tested, in production.

+There was nothing magic about it, and we're not 20x developers.
+The difference was process, or rather the lack of unnecessary process.
 We scoped the feature in a two-hour session using AI-assisted architecture review.
-Built the core functionality in one eight-hour focused session with Cursor doing the heavy lifting on boilerplate.
-Tested and deployed the next morning.
+We built the core functionality in one eight-hour focused session, with Cursor doing the heavy lifting on boilerplate.
+We tested and deployed the next morning.

 Their team could have done the same thing.
-They just didn't believe it was possible because their process wouldn't allow it.
+They just didn't believe it was possible, because their process wouldn't allow it.

 Why Most Teams Can't Do This Yet